English

 Although many children can read, word reading and reading comprehension are two different things.
 While word reading involves translating and decoding text into sounds and spoken words, reading comprehension involves taking what was just read and deriving meaning from those words.
 In simpler terms, reading comprehension is the ability to read, understand, process and recall what was just read.

-Below is a range of reading comprehension question starters.
+Below are some reading questions.
 Please feel free to use these when listening to your child read each evening.
-If you may wish to make a note of the domain/question asked, you can do this in your child’s reading record:

 Reading books at school